thavlik/machine-learning-portfolio/README.md

 **Note: the script assumes the current working directory is the root of this repository**.
 By convention, all file and directory paths in yaml files are given relative to the repo root.

 If an experiment hangs during the initial validation pass, it is likely because [nonechucks](https://github.com/msamogh/nonechucks) is suppressing exceptions thrown by the dataset.
-This is a known issue, and soon nonechucks will be disabled by default.
+This behavior improves fault tolerance, but can complicate debugging.

 ## Relevant Literature
 Many of the ideas implemented in this repository were first detailed in the following papers: